abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

 - Steps:
   - We will insert characters into a dictionary and keep track of the number of distinct characters in the current window
+    - We can know the current number of distinct characters in the window **by getting the length of the dictionary (number of keys)**
   - we will keep track of the current window length using the `left` and `right` pointers
   - we will slide the window to the right until we have `k` distinct characters in the window
     ![longest-substring-k-distinct](./img/longest-substring-with-k-distinct-characters-1.png)